j1c/talks/brain-2023/brain2023-poster.md

 ### Three Models of Connectomes

-- **Exact:** Are the generative models of connectomes the same?
+- **Exact:** Are the model parameters of connectomes the same?
-- **Global scale:** Are the generative models same after considering global scaling?
+- **Global scale:** Are the model parameters same after considering global scaling?
-- **Vertex scale:** Are the generative models same after considering vertex wise scaling?
+- **Vertex scale:** Are the model parameters same after considering vertex wise scaling?

 ![center h:1000](../images/heritability/3-simulations.png)
 **Fig 3:** Examples of the three different models (exact, global scale, and vertex scale) of connectome heritability visualized as adjacency matrices.
 Networks are sampled from stochastic block models (SBMs) with different block probabilities.